Best Secured Credit Cards in Canada for 2026

 Once you’ve built your credit, you’ll probably want to upgrade to an unsecured credit card that offers more rewards and benefits.
 To prepare for that transition, keep the following in mind:

 - Monitor your credit score.
-While you have your secured card, check your credit score regularly (say, once a month) so that you can track your improvements and determine when you might qualify for an unsecured credit card.
+While you have your secured card, check your credit score regularly (e.g., once a month) to track your progress and determine when you might qualify for an unsecured credit card.

 - Make consistent on-time payments.
 On-time payments play a significant role in improving your credit score.
 Pay your balance in full by the due date every month – either in one lump payment or multiple payments throughout the billing cycle.